 As a PhD student, Allison will utilize genotyping by sequencing (GBS) methods to better understand the taxonomy, viability, and health of New Zealand lamprey (Geotria australis) populations.
-The New Zealand lamprey is a customary fishery and her research will fill multiple key knowledge gaps while providing insight on ways to restore and enhance lamprey populations around New Zealand.
+The New Zealand lamprey (aka kanakana) is a customary fishery and her research will fill multiple key knowledge gaps while providing insight on ways to restore and enhance kanakana populations around New Zealand.

-Allison will work in collaboration with National Institute of Water and Atmospheric Research (NIWA) Principal Scientist of Freshwater Fish Dr. Cindy Baker.
+Allison is working in collaboration with National Institute of Water and Atmospheric Research (NIWA) Principal Scientist of Freshwater Fish Dr. Cindy Baker.
 She is supervised by Professor Neil Gemmell and is based at the University of Otago.

 You can help Allison and her research on kanakana through two Citizen Science Projects she is running!
 Do you, or others you know, spend time near rivers or streams?
 If yes, there are two citizen science projects you might be able to contribute to!
 Citizen science projects are activities sponsored by a wide variety of organizations so non-scientists can meaningfully contribute to scientific research.
 In Allison's case, sightings of kanakana around the country are valuable pieces of information!

 Lamps_for_champs is a site for collecting vital Southern Hemisphere kanakana distribution data.
 Where are kanakana found in the Southern Hemisphere? iNaturalist Lamps_for_champs citizen scientists are asked to "Add an Observation" about a kanakana they find in the wild to help answer this question.